 Now, imagine that you have access to both third party and CARTO-curated data sets from our Data Observatory on the common support provided by the CARTOgrid, and you want to compute a similarity score between different locations using this data.
-For example, imagine that WeWork (a market leader in shared work spaces) would like to use more data to drive their rapid expansion strategy.
+For example, imagine that a market leader in the shared work space industry would like to use more data to drive their rapid expansion strategy.

-Currently WeWork has 58 spaces in NYC and only 21 in LA.
-Let’s imagine we want to take into account WeWork sites in NYC, combining demographic, financial, and POI data stored on the CARTOgrid to find locations in LA that have similar characteristics.
-The results of this similarity analysis will indicate the best spots where WeWork should plan on opening a new space/relocating an existing space with similar characteristics to the target locations in NYC.
+Let’s imagine we want to take into account this company’s sites in NYC, combining demographic, financial, and POI data stored on the CARTOgrid to find locations in LA that have similar characteristics.
+The results of this similarity analysis will indicate the best spots where they should plan on opening a new space/relocating an existing space with similar characteristics to the target locations in NYC.

 The first step is to select the relevant variables we would like to include in our analysis.
 Here, we used a combination of demographic, POI, and financial data.
 Then, as mentioned above, the goal is to compute the (one-to-one) distance in variable space:

 between a selected origin cell (i) and each target cell (f), where the index j identifies the variable type (e.g. total population).
 For this use case, the target area here is the whole city of LA:

 Although the method seems pretty straightforward, to properly compute distances, we need to take into account a few drawbacks.